 This little kit is another good one for someone who likes to entertain (and presumably cook) that they might not already own.
 You’ll need a tortilla press and masa harina – and if you really want to go all out a tortilla warmer as well.
 It does take a little practice, but once you get the hang of it nothing beats homemade tortillas!

 8. Homemade Jam or Pimento Cheese (or other homemade food in a jar)

 Let’s face it, jars make most things look cute.
 And what a nice gesture to give your hostess something deliciously homemade (and real) to snack on after all that entertaining.

-I’ve mentioned this one before as a gift for someone on your list, but this would be great for a party host as well.
-And again right up the alley of someone who likes to entertain/cook and also such a unique gift they likely don’t already own one!
-The difference in taste between fresh cinnamon and the store bought grated stuff will surely blow your mind.
+I’ve had mine (pictured below) for years, but unfortunately, it has been discontinued.
+But this one would also be perfect as a gift for someone on your list or great for a party host as well.
+And again, right up the alley of someone who likes to entertain/cook and also such a unique gift they likely don’t already own!
+The difference in taste between fresh cinnamon and store-bought grated stuff will surely blow your mind.

 If you’ve been a long time reader you know how I love giving out homemade vanilla extract this time of year.
 But did you see the new bottles and chalkboard labels I found for this most recent batch (both from the craft store)?
 I love how they turned out and have really enjoyed giving them out to several party hosts already so far – one of whom said, “I just ran out from the last bottle you gave me and was hoping you’d be bringing some!”
 Score :)

 I hope these suggestions help, and I’d love to hear your unique hostess gift ideas in the comments!
 For more fun ideas be sure to check out my “12 Homemade Holiday Gifts (that aren’t cookies!)” post.